aakashk2910/AeroPredictor/README.md

 Description
 --------------

 Stock market prediction has been a vital requirement of the investors.
 Computer science plays an important role in it.
 Well-organized and EMH had been one of the prominent theory about stock prediction.
 Collapse of it had resulted in research in the area of prediction of stocks.
-Yahoo finance API and google sentimental analysis API.
+Yahoo finance API and google sentiment analysis API.
 The idea of project is about taking non quantifiable data such as financial twitts about a company and predicting its future stock trend with twitts (twitter) sentiment classification.

 Objective
 -----------